projekt0n/caret.nvim/README.md

 ![caret.nvim](https://github.com/projekt0n/caret.nvim/assets/24286590/558ae624-ad21-42c9-b5af-8d0663b44998)

-**[WIP]** The timeless colorscheme for neovim text editor.
+The timeless colorscheme for neovim text editor.

 ---

-The primary focus of 'caret' colorscheme is to provide a user-friendly and visually pleasing coding color scheme for developers.
-This project was initiated during my pursuit of computer science education.
-Leveraging the rich heritage of my family's Bandhani (tie-dye textile) craftsmanship, spanning seven generations, I have seamlessly integrated this legacy of expertise into the creation of this colorscheme.
+The primary focus of the 'caret' color scheme is to provide a user-friendly and visually pleasing coding color scheme for developers.

+This project was initiated during my pursuit of a computer science education.
+Leveraging the rich heritage of my family's Bandhani (tie-dye textile) craftsmanship, which spans seven generations, I have seamlessly integrated this legacy of expertise into the creation of this color scheme.

+#### Work in Progress: Why?

+This color scheme is actively under development, and the final colors have not yet been confirmed.
+Minor adjustments might occur in future updates.
+As development is ongoing, creating ports for other platforms is currently impractical.
+However, a separate repository under the [projekt0n](https://github.com/projekt0n) organization will maintain Terminal themes, ports, and additional themes once a stable version is released.

+While Terminal themes will remain static, the Neovim theme **will be AI-generated**.
+This approach aims to enhance code visibility for various programming languages and written context of individual buffer.

+The current state of the color scheme is comparable to luxury oudh.
+Initial usage might not be instantly appealing.
+However, upon testing alternatives and making comparisons, you may find it intriguing.
+Similar to oudh fragrance, which not everyone appreciates initially, this scheme might require genuine respect to fully grasp its value.
+(The best oudh is often kept hidden until true admiration is sensed.)

 #### Sponsorware

-After dedicating approximately 3 years to the development of caret.nvim, I am considering the option of offering it as sponsorware.
-This would enable users and organizations to contribute to the continued development, maintenance, and quicker release of upcoming versions, as well as potential ports.
-Your support would be greatly appreciated.
+After dedicating approximately 3 years to the ongoing development of 'caret', I am considering the option of setting a sponsorship threshold and, upon reaching it, making it freely available to the world!

+This approach would allow users and organizations to contribute to the continuous development, maintenance, quicker release of upcoming versions, and potential ports.
+Your support would be highly appreciated.

 <!-- If you're interested, you can learn more about 'sponsor-spotlight' on
  https://dev.to/ful1e5/lets-give-recognition-to-those-supporting-our-work-on-github-sponsors-b00 -->